Killing of Henry Glover

-Henry Glover was an African American resident of New Orleans, Louisiana, who was shot to death by New Orleans Police Department (NOPD) officer David Warren on September 2, 2005.
-Glover's charred body was later found in a destroyed Chevrolet Malibu parked on a Mississippi River levee.
+Henry Glover was an African American resident of New Orleans, Louisiana, who was shot to death on September 2, 2005.
+Glover's charred body was later found in a destroyed Chevrolet Malibu parked on a Mississippi River levee near a police station.

-Warren was tried on federal charges relating to Glover's death, eventually resulting in an acquittal.
+New Orleans Police Department (NOPD) Officer David Warren was indicted and tried on federal charges relating to Glover's death, eventually resulting in an acquittal after a retrial following his initial conviction.
 Four other NOPD officers were charged in connection with events following Glover's death, including the burning of the body.